Derbyshire and Staffordshire extension: Derby and Burton branch

 Bennerley Viaduct was one of several wrought iron railway viaducts built in the short period when this material had largely superseded cast iron and before it was in turn superseded by steel.
-Now Bennerley is one of the only two remaining viaducts of this type (the other is at Meldon in Devon).
+Now Bennerley is one of the only two remaining viaducts of this type (the other is at Meldon Viaduct in Devon).
 It strides for a quarter of a mile across the flat floor of the Erewash valley on the Nottinghamshire-Derbyshire border, having 16 Warren girder spans of 77 feet mounted on tubular piers.
 The piers each comprise a group of 10 vertical wrought iron tubes, made up of quadrants with continuous longitudinal riveted flanges, with an additional raking tube at each side and with wrought-iron bolted cross-bracing, standing on concrete bases capped with bricks and gritstone.
 The piers support four lines of Warren girders, 8 feet deep.
 The decking is of corrugated troughs, which halved the quantity of ballast needed, at an almost constant height of 56 feet above the ground, surmounted by lattice parapets 26 feet apart.
 At the west end of the Warren spans are three iron girder spans, on brick piers...
 The GNR Chief Engineer at the time was Richard Johnson and the contractors Eastwood Swingler & Co. of Derby.